-Much like some of the other hot springs towns in Colorado, Glenwood Springs was once a miner community, but is now a major resort town.
-It’s surrounded by skiing, fishing, hiking and biking, and conveniently located by I-70.
+Much like some of the other hot springs towns in Colorado, Glenwood Springs was once a miner community but is now a major resort town.
+It is surrounded by things to do, including skiing, fishing, hiking, and biking, and is conveniently located by I-70.

 Situated down the road from town is the primitive South Canyon Hot Springs for those who want to relax in a more remote, undeveloped setting.

 Read about the top things to do in Glenwood Springs.

 Camping – There are a couple of places to camp only a few miles from town, including Ami’s Acres and The Hideout.
 Both are private campgrounds suitable for tents and RVs.
 Read more about the camping near Glenwood Springs, Rifle, and Carbondale.

 - The Colorado River runs through town, with good fishing spots that are pretty easy to find.